Provenance Research at the Museum of the Bible

 Nevertheless, this Siddur is an exceptional item of unique historical, cultural, and religious significance, and presents great educational potential.
 In addition to ongoing provenance research, a book project is underway with contributions from specialists in handwriting, manuscript production, Jewish history in Afghanistan, and Jewish liturgical practices.
 This book project will make the Siddur available for research and enable additional contributions to this one-of-a-kind manuscript.

 Torah scrolls have been essential to Jewish communal life for centuries.
-Torah scrolls are carefully prepared and, after the end of their useful life, retired and stored in a “genizah.”
+Torah scrolls are carefully prepared and, after the end of their useful life, retired and stored in a “genizah,” a storeroom for sacred documents.
 As Jewish communities moved over the centuries throughout the Middle East, Europe, Asia, and eventually North and South America, their scrolls traveled with them.
 From the 1950s through the 1990s, the Israeli government conducted several “rescue” missions to gather Torah scrolls from Europe and around the world.
 Many were later given to synagogues, while others became available to collectors.
-Museum of the Bible has gathered approximately 2,000 such scrolls, dating from the 16th through the 20th century, one of the largest collections in the world.
+Museum of the Bible has gathered approximately 2,000 such scrolls, dating from the sixteenth through the twentieth century, one of the largest collections in the world.
 These scrolls have been appropriately retired from use (“decommissioned”) and are preserved in abiding respect for their historical, cultural, and religious significance.
 Some of the scrolls among the Museum Collections tell fascinating stories.
 For example, one of these scrolls was commissioned by a Jewish community in Poland.
 Decades later, it traveled to Brooklyn, New York, where a synagogue stamped the scroll in 1910.
 From there, it went to Israel.
 These stamps and other identifying marks on the scrolls provide exciting clues about the communities that used them.
 Museum of the Bible curators and scholars continue to investigate the history of each scroll, unraveling and revealing their unique stories.
 A database and research project that documents, categorizes, and makes images available of the unique features of each scroll is in progress.

 Jewish faith is celebrated at home as well as in the synagogue.
 Ritual items, or Judaica, are the beautifully crafted objects used to celebrate Jewish holidays.
 The objects are chosen, cared for, and passed from generation to generation, keeping alive the warm memories of Shabbat dinners, lighting Hanukkah candles, and celebrating Passover Seders.
 Kiddush cups, Seder plates, spice boxes, challah knives, and more were lovingly made by artisans and cherished by Jewish families for generations.